allegro/allegro.tech/_posts/2017-07-20-golang-slices-gotcha.md

 func growslice(et *_type, old slice, cap int) slice
 ```

-when slice needs to grow it
+when slice needs to grow, it
 [doubles its size](https://github.com/golang/go/blob/eb88b3eefa113f67e7cf72dfd085f65bbd125179/src/runtime/slice.go#L101).
 In fact there is more logic to handle growing
 heuristics, but in our case it grows just like this.